cguindel/lsi-faster-rcnn/README.md

+This repository contains a modified version of the deep-learning-based object detector *Faster* R-CNN, created by Shaoqing Ren, Kaiming He, Ross Girshick and Jian Sun (Microsoft Research).
+It is a fork of their python implementation available [here](https://github.com/rbgirshick/py-faster-rcnn).

+This version, *lsi-faster-rcnn*, has been developed by Carlos Guindel at the [Intelligent Systems Laboratory](http://uc3m.es/islab) research group, from the [Universidad Carlos III de Madrid](http://www.uc3m.es/home).

+Features introduced in this fork include:
+* Training (and eventually testing) on the [KITTI Object Detection Dataset](http://www.cvlibs.net/datasets/kitti/eval_object.php).
+* Mixed external/RPN proposals.
+* Discrete viewpoint prediction.
+* Four-channel input.

+The last two features are introduced in two research papers currently accepted for publication.
+Please check the [citation section](#citing-this-work) for further details.

 ### Disclaimer

-The official Faster R-CNN code (written in MATLAB) is available [here](https://github.com/ShaoqingRen/faster_rcnn).
-If your goal is to reproduce the results in our NIPS 2015 paper, please use the [official code](https://github.com/ShaoqingRen/faster_rcnn).

-This repository contains a Python *reimplementation* of the MATLAB code.
-This Python implementation is built on a fork of [Fast R-CNN](https://github.com/rbgirshick/fast-rcnn).
-There are slight differences between the two implementations.
-In particular, this Python port
- - is ~10% slower at test-time, because some operations execute on the CPU in Python layers (e.g., 220ms / image vs. 200ms / image for VGG16)
- - gives similar, but not exactly the same, mAP as the MATLAB version
- - is *not compatible* with models trained using the MATLAB code due to the minor implementation differences
- - **includes approximate joint training** that is 1.5x faster than alternating optimization (for VGG16) -- see these [slides](https://www.dropbox.com/s/xtr4yd4i5e0vw8g/iccv15_tutorial_training_rbg.pdf?dl=0) for more information

-# *Faster* R-CNN: Towards Real-Time Object Detection with Region Proposal Networks

-By Shaoqing Ren, Kaiming He, Ross Girshick, Jian Sun (Microsoft Research)

-This Python implementation contains contributions from Sean Bell (Cornell) written during an MSR internship.

-Please see the official [README.md](https://github.com/ShaoqingRen/faster_rcnn/blob/master/README.md) for more details.

-Faster R-CNN was initially described in an [arXiv tech report](http://arxiv.org/abs/1506.01497) and was subsequently published in NIPS 2015.
+Modifications have been introduced trying to preserve the different functionalities present in the original Faster R-CNN code, which are largely configurable via parameters.
+Nevertheless, testing has been conducted over a limited set of combinations of parameters; it is not guaranteed in any case the proper operation under all the configuration alternatives.
+Pull requests fixing unfeasible configuration setups will be welcome.

 ### License

-Faster R-CNN is released under the MIT License (refer to the LICENSE file for details).
+This work is released under the MIT License (refer to the LICENSE file for details).

-### Citing Faster R-CNN
+### Citing this work

-If you find Faster R-CNN useful in your research, please consider citing:
+In case you make use of the solutions adopted in this code regarding the viewpoint estimation, please consider citing:

+    @inproceedings{Guindel2017ICVES,
+        author = {Guindel, Carlos and Mart{\'{i}}n, David and Armingol, Jos{\'{e}} M.}, booktitle = {IEEE International Conference on Vehicular Electronics and Safety (ICVES)},
+        title = {Joint Object Detection and Viewpoint Estimation using CNN features}, year = {2017},
+        note = {Accepted for presentation}
+    }

+Otherwise, if you use the four-channel input solution, please consider citing:

+    @inproceedings{Guindel2017EUROCAST,
+        author = {Guindel, Carlos and Mart{\'{i}}n, David and Armingol, Jos{\'{e}} M.}, booktitle = {EUROCAST 2017, Extended Abstract Book}, title = {Stereo Vision-Based Convolutional Networks for Object Detection in Driving Environments},
+        year = {2017},
+        note = {Selected to be included in the Springer LNCS volumes}
+    }

+You can find the original research paper presenting the Faster R-CNN approach in:

     @inproceedings{renNIPS15fasterrcnn,
         Author = {Shaoqing Ren and Kaiming He and Ross Girshick and Jian Sun},